melanie-mendoza/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+Principle 1: Window/Global Object Binding.
+When in the global scope, the value of “this” will be the window/console Object.

+Principle 2: Implicit Binding.
+Whenever a preceding dot calls a function, the object before the dot is this.

+Principle 3: New binding.
+Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+Principle 4: Explicit binding.
+Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

 ## Project Set up